nlsantos/brig/README.md

 - Wait for the build to complete.
 Once finished, your terminal will be attached to the devcontainer.

+> ⚠️ Note on persistence: `brig` treats containers as ephemeral.
+When you exit the shell, the container is removed.
+Ensure all persistent work is saved in your project directory (which is mounted) or defined in the `devcontainer.json` configuration.

 ### Options

 - **Help**: Run `brig --help` to see all supported flags.